Interstitial Lung Disease

 - Lung transplant

-- Medicine taken by mouth (oral), including corticosteroids to reduce inflammation and cyclophosphamide to suppress the immune system
+- Medicine taken by mouth (oral), including corticosteroids to reduce inflammation and cyclophosphamide to suppress the immune system.
+Some medicines protect the lung from more damage and scarring.
+These are called antifibrotics and include nintedanib and pirfenidone.

 - Oxygen therapy, from portable containers